top of page

 How to get there: Car or bus

-Egypt’s North Coast, called Sahel el Shamali in Arabic (Sahel for short), stretches out for about 1,000 km on Egypt’s Mediterranean coast and has arguably some of the most pristine white sand beaches in the region.
+Egypt’s North Coast, called Sahel el Shamali in Arabic (Sahel for short), stretches out for hundreds of kilometers on Egypt’s Mediterranean coast and has arguably some of the most pristine white sand beaches in the region.

 Giftun Islands